 Treatments for ORS haven't been well studied.
 However, clinical experience (including my own) and published case reports and case series in medical journals suggest that treatments similar to those used for body dysmorphic disorder (BDD) and obsessive-compulsive disorder (OCD) may be helpful:

-In my experience, these treatments often improve ORS preoccupations and compulsive behaviors such as checking one's body for odor.
+In published reports in scientific journals and in my clinical experience, these treatments often improve ORS preoccupations and compulsive behaviors such as checking one's body for odor.
 These treatments also usually help people feel more comfortable in social situations and less depressed and anxious.
 Some people improve when treated with medication alone or with CBT alone, whereas others benefit from receiving both treatments at the same time.
 For more severe symptoms, treatment with both medication and CBT concurrently is usually recommended.

 Some people with ORS seek treatment of their odor concerns from non-mental health clinicians, such as ENT (ear, nose, and throat) doctors, dentists, dermatologists, surgeons, gastroenterologists, and gynecologists.
 Some even have surgery, such as a tonsillectomy or removal of sweat glands.
 Although very little scientific research has been done on the effectiveness of these treatments, they do not appear to be helpful.
 Thus, non-mental health treatments such as these are not recommended for ORS.